stimms/Blog/blog/source/_posts/fizz-bizz-with-shell-scripting.md

 Of course shell script isn't just one language, it depends on which shell you're using.
 When I worked a lot with unix derivatives I mostly worked with bash scripting.
 Unless it was aparticularlyold or odd OS in which case we would end up on plain sh.
 There are a bunch of other shells out there and I can remember a time when both csh and ksh were also popular.
 I can also remember when druids sacrificed goats.
 Is there a link between ksh's stupidarcanesyntax and goat slaughter?
 I can't proveconclusivelythat there is but there are no dead goats here and no ksh syntax either.
 Draw your own conclusions.

 I thought I would try using zsh style scripting for fizz bizz.
 Zsh is a newer shell which has many of the features of bash and also borrows from other shells.
-Now I say â€œnewerâ€ but it still dates to 1990.
+Now I say "newer" but it still dates to 1990.

 <script src='https://gist.github.com/stimms/5122238.js'></script>